felix-d/social-commerce-project/README.md

 Now when a user logs in, a new friendship is created in the database if it doesn't exist yet

-#### Create a model for agreements and create uniqid to store in a cookie for additionnal security
+#### create a function to redirect given user step and authentication status and use that functions in views and 404 view
 #### Create templates for basic interactions
 #### Add share dialog with javascript sdk and ajax callback to update step count
 #### ...